ootani2015/imagerag-webui/README.md

 ### [7] Image Generation Completed
 **Step 1: Displaying the initial image (after about 5 minutes)** After about 5 minutes have passed since the start of generation, the "initial generated image" will be displayed on the left side of the screen.
 At this stage, you can see how the AI ​​interpreted the input prompts.

-**Steps 2~3: AI Judgment and Search** After displaying the initial image, AI will judge the content gaps in the background and search the dataset for the most suitable reference image.
+**Steps 2~3: AI Judgment and Search** After the initial image is displayed, the AI analyzes any content gaps in the background and search the dataset for the most suitable reference image.
 During this time, the screen will not be updated, but the process is proceeding normally.

 **Step 4: Final image output (after another 15 minutes / total 20 minutes)** After a total of about 15 minutes has passed since the start of image generation, "Final image output" will be displayed on the right side of the screen.
 This is the final result after the IP-Adapter has combined the details of the reference image.